-Use Kaleidagraph to fit this function to your data.
 Is the χ^2 of the fit reasonable?
 What is the lifetime and its error?
 Is your measured lifetime consistent with the known value of τ .

-- e) Think of a way to measure the background rate.
-Apply this background correction to your raw data and re-calculate the lifetime using Kaleidagraph as in (c).
-How does this new value compare with result obtained from the background corrected fitting procedure? - f) Simulation of the lifetime experiment.
-Here you want to simulate your observed lifetime distribution using the measured A, B, and C with a program.
-The procedure is as follow: - 1) generate a random time between 0 and 12 minutes - 2) compute y(t) and the ratio R = y(t)/y(0) - 3) generate a random number between 0 and 1 - 4) if the random number is less than R, accept the event and put it in the appropriate time bin Repeat the procedure until the accepted number of events is the same as that in the data.
+e) Think of a way to measure the background rate.
+Apply this background correction to your raw data and refit the data to extract the lifetime as in (c).
+How does this new value compare with result obtained from the background corrected fitting procedure?

+- f) Simulation of the lifetime experiment.
+Here you want to simulate your observed lifetime distribution using the measured A B, and C with a program.
+The procedure is as follow: - 1) generate a random time between 0 and 12 minutes - 2) compute y(t) and the ratio R = y(t)/y(0) - 3) generate a random number between 0 and 1 - 4) if the random number is less than R, accept the event and put it in the appropriate time bin

+Repeat the procedure until the accepted number of events is the same as that in the data.
 Superimpose your simulated data onto the real data and comment on the agreement between the data and simulation.